Lewinek/recruitment-task/README.md

 ---

 ## 🚧 What could be better *(not implemented because of limited time)*
-- Extracting all hard-coded strings into **strings.xml**
-- Moving repeated numeric/layout values into a separate **constants/resources file**
 - Creating more **reusable UI components** to reduce duplication
 - Implementing a **feature flag** to enable/disable the Favorites feature with one config value
 - Adding proper **placeholder UI** for loading and error image states